dnunes/autoenvconfig/README.md

 ## <a id="quickstart">Quick Start Guide</a>

-There is just four steps needed to start using this package:
+There are just four steps needed to start using this package:

 1. Create a folder named `envs` on your project's root;
 2. Create a [`config.schema`](#sampleschema) file with your schema;